 - Practicing law

 Clubs & Organizations

-The History Department sponsors the Mu Nu chapter of Phi Alpha Theta, the international honor society in history.
-Our chapter is quite active, with members frequently attending or presenting papers at the national conference.
+The History Program sponsors the LMU History Club, an organization open to everyone interested in history and the Mu Nu chapter of Phi Alpha Theta, the international honor society in history.